GradientTrader/gradienttrader.github.io/_posts/2017-11-30-Deep-Q-Learning-Agent.md

         # -0.60 + gamma * -0.50
         target[0][action.value] = reward + self.gamma * t[np.argmax(a)]

-f.
+j.
 Train the deep neural network with the new Target Q vector and State incrementally

 Decrease the Epilon by a decay function
 Repeat Step #1 until convergence